oris800/VRWA/README.md

-# RetroStore: A Multi-Stage Web Security CTF
+# VRWA [vulnerable retro web app] : A Multi-Stage Web Security CTF

 Welcome to RetroStore, a fully functional e-commerce web application.
 I built this project from the ground up to implement and demonstrate a wide variety of security vulnerabilities in a realistic environment.
 This isn't just a collection of bugs, but a complete offensive campaign.